-Like everything else in the digital marketing sphere, a good responsive ad relies on the keywords you use.
-No matter how good your copy is, it simply won’t work if you’re not targeting the right searchers.
+Like everything else in the digital marketing sphere, a good, responsive ad relies on the keywords you use.
+No matter how good your copy is, it won’t work if you’re not targeting the right searchers.

 You can also use Dynamic Keyword Insertion, which allows you to insert a keyword that matches a user’s search terms.

-Don’t just send all your traffic through to your home page.
-By designing a landing page that reflects the language, offer and call to action presented in your ad, you match your audience’s expectations and have a greater chance of keeping them around long enough to convert.
+Don’t just send all your traffic to your home page.
+By designing a landing page that reflects your ad’s language, offer, and call to action, you match your audience’s expectations and have a greater chance of keeping them around long enough to convert.

-As you create your ad, you’ll see your Ad Strength, as well as some recommendations.
+As you create your ad, you’ll see your Ad Strength and some recommendations.
 Keep these in mind and try to improve accordingly.

 More is better

 Google gives you the option to test 15 different headlines and 4 different descriptions – use it!
-By having more options to choose from, Google will be able to create more variations that will appeal to users.
+By having more options, Google will be able to create more variations that will appeal to users.

-Responsive text ads are a great opportunity to see what works and what doesn’t.
+Responsive text ads are an excellent opportunity to see what works and what doesn’t.
 Review your ads regularly and see which headlines and descriptions are resonating with your audience.